manforowicz/gday/README.md

 1. Go to [releases](https://github.com/manforowicz/gday/releases)
 and download the correct file for your platform.
-2. Extract the executable
+2. Extract it
 (on Linux, try: `tar xf <file>`).
-3. Run the executable: `./<path to executable>/gday`
+3. Run it: `./<path to executable>/gday`

 ### Cargo

-If you have `cargo`, run `cargo install gday`.
+`cargo install gday`

 ### Brew

-If you have `brew`, run `brew install manforowicz/tap/gday`.
+`brew install manforowicz/tap/gday`

 ## Features
 - File transfer is always direct, without relays.
-A server is only used to help the devices find each other.
+A server is only used at the beginning to help the devices find each other.
 - Doesn't require port forwarding.
 - Files encrypted with streaming [ChaCha20Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305).